data analytics (DA)

 Once the data that's needed is in place, the next step is to find and fix data quality problems that could affect the accuracy of analytics applications.
 That includes running data profiling and data cleansing tasks to ensure the information in a data set is consistent and that errors and duplicate entries are eliminated.
 Additional data preparation work is done to manipulate and organize the data for the planned analytics use.
 Data governance policies are then applied to ensure that the data follows corporate standards and is being used properly.

 From here, a data scientist builds an analytical model, using predictive modeling tools or other analytics software and programming languages such as Python, Scala, R and SQL.
 Typically, the model is initially run against a partial data set to test its accuracy; it's then revised and tested again as needed.
-This process is known as "training" the model until it functions as intended.
+This process is known as training the model until it functions as intended.
 Finally, the model is run in production mode against the full data set, something that can be done once to address a specific information need or on an ongoing basis as the data is updated.

 Data analytics vs. data science

 As automation grows, data scientists will focus more on business needs, strategic oversight and deep learning.
-Data analysts who work in business intelligence will focus more on model creation and other routine tasks.
+Data analysts who work in BI will focus more on model creation and other routine tasks.
 In general, data scientists concentrate efforts on producing broad insights, while data analysts focus on answering specific questions.
 In terms of technical skills, future data scientists will need to focus more on the machine learning operations process, also called MLOps.